GMLC-TDC/HELICS/docs/installation/windows.md

 Building HELICS with python support
 -----------------------------------

-setting `-DBUILD_PYTHON_INTERFACE=ON` will generate a project to build the python interface, if python is installed to a system path then the appropriate libraries and flags will be automatically found.
+Setting `-DBUILD_PYTHON_INTERFACE=ON` will generate a project to build the python interface, if python is installed to a system path then the appropriate libraries and flags will be automatically found.
 If SWIG is available and you wish to regenerate the interface set SWIG\_EXECUTABLE to the location of swig.exe.
 Otherwise DISABLE\_SWIG can be set to ON to build using repo sources for the interface.
+We highly recommend using Anaconda3/Miniconda3 for the Python distribution.
+Additionally, you will need to ensure that the Python distribution used is built using the same compiler architecture (x86/x64) as the one you are using to build HELICS, as well as the one that was used to build Boost (as mentioned above).
+ZeroMQ will be built using the CMake build process.

 ![](../img/windows-command-line-install.png)